wmo-im/wis2box-training/documentation/docs/practical-sessions/environment-variables.md

 In the next few steps we will review how to update some of key environment variables used in wis2box by editing `dev.env` in the directory `wis2box-1.0b4`.

-You can use WinSCP to connect to your instance and edit this file or you can edit the file from the command line using PuTTy.
+You can use WinSCP to connect to your instance and edit this file or you can edit the file from the command line using PuTTY.

 ## define your own wis2box-data directory